 Aren’t you going to thank me?
 Nightblood said.
 I came to save you.

 One of his sets of clothing fell, the leg cut free by a clever strike from a soldier.
 Vasher paused, then reached back, drawing the Breath back out of the second set of clothing.
-The soldiers drew back again, wary, apparently wanting to let the Lifeless take him.
+The soldiers paused again, wary, apparently wanting to let the Lifeless take him.

 And in that moment of peace, Vasher charged for the gates to the palace.
 He threw his shoulder against the door, slamming it open, skidding into the entryway.

 A large group of men lay dead on the ground.
-Nightblood sprouted from a chest, as usual, hilt pointing toward the sky.
+Nightblood sprouted from one of their chests, as usual, hilt pointing toward the sky.
 Vasher paused only briefly.
 Then, he ran forward and grabbed the hilt of the sword.

 And pulled it free of the sheath, which remained behind in the body.